FICTION -- SPIRITS

 Afterwards, as he sobbed in a corner begging her forgiveness, Grandma would trudge wearily back into the living room and slump back down onto the couch.
 "Mercy," she would sigh and light another Chesterfield.

 They lived with Grandma until Johnny was seven.
 It was not long after his birthday that Johnny realized one day that Grandma must have gone out without telling him she was leaving.
 He heard the door open and close, but sometimes she did that when she checked the mail or went out to sweep the sidewalk.
-After a few minutes when she didn’t come back in again, Johnny went to the picture window to peek out, but she was gone.
-Though she hadn’t told him she was leaving, as she normally did, Johnny knew his job.
+After a few minutes when she didn't come back in again, Johnny went to peek out the kitchen window that opened onto the back porch, but she was gone.
+Though she hadn't told him she was leaving, as she normally did, Johnny knew his job.
 He was to stay quiet and not answer the door -- not even if it was Grandma herself, because the real Grandma would have her key.
 He closed the blinds, which she normally did but must have forgotten, and sat dutifully in the darkened room.

 A long time went by -- longer than usual -- but Johnny was vigilant in maintaining his assigned position.
-He was growing sleepy when he heard footsteps on the porch and the doorknob turning.
-But the door didn’t open, and then someone knocked.
-Johnny knew that whoever was out there was not Grandma because they didn’t have the key.
+He was growing sleepy when he heard footsteps on the back porch and the doorknob turning.
+But the door didn't open, and then someone knocked.
+Johnny knew that whoever was out there was not Grandma because they didn't have the key.
 He held his breath as he watched the knob turn back and forth and then the screen door slammed, but he did not hear any footsteps walking away.
-Hiding behind the couch, Johnny felt certain that someone was looking in the picture window on the porch.
+Hiding behind the couch, Johnny felt certain that someone was looking in the window.
 He stayed very still and slowly counted to one hundred.

 Holding his breath, Johnny listened for a long while and heard nothing at all except Bertie the parakeet scratching in his cage.
-Slowly, he crawled around the edge of the couch so he could see the picture window, and then he froze.
+Slowly, he crawled around the edge of the couch so he could see through the doorway to the kitchen window, and then he froze.
 Someone was out there, and it looked like Grandma.
 But the real Grandma would have taken her coat . . . and her glasses . . . and her teeth.
-But beyond those details, Johnny knew with certainty that the thing looking in the window at him could not be his Grandma because it was . . . it was smiling.
+Beyond those specific details, Johnny knew with certainty that the thing looking in the window at him could not be his Grandma because it was . . . it was smiling.